 Records of the University are records of the State and as such we are bound by the State Records ACT 1998

 As a staff member, this means that you must:

 - Create full and accurate records of your work

 - Take responsibility for the security and access to records

 - Only dispose of, alter or remove records with the appropriate authority by Records Governance Services (RGS).

 How long do you need to keep records?

-The State Archives and Record Disposal Authorities cover most if not all records created and maintained by staff and IT Systems (including emails) at the University from administration, academic, finance, research, student, personal records etc.
+The State Archives and Record Disposal Authorities cover most functions of the University from administration, academic, finance, research, student, personal records etc regardless of its format.